henk-vdb/getcleandata/CodeBook.md

 _subjects_ - the persons that did various movements that were recorded with cell phones and _activities_ - the movements just mentioned.

-Essentially what the script does, is
+Essentially what the `run_analysis.R` script in this repo does, is
 * reunite two parts (_test_- and _train_-data) of the dataset;
 * extract data and variable names that have _mean_ or _standard deviation_ values
 (they have "_mean()_" or "_std()_" in the variable name);